zloirock/core-js/docs/2023-02-14-so-whats-next.md

 <p align="center"><img alt="npm" width="720" src="https://user-images.githubusercontent.com/2213682/218333796-18bee93f-64e7-4257-8ddd-d16fc4f05989.png" /></p>

 In addition, another factor came into play again.
 Higher quality - less support.
 Is the library well-maintained?
 There are practically almost no open bug reports, and if they happen, is it fixed almost instantly?
 Does the library already give us almost everything we want?
 Yes?
 So why should we support the maintenance of the library?
-The price at which this is done for the maintainers is not on the surface - for most people, it's still just "a small library".
-Many of those who backed `core-js` before stopped doing it.
+The price at which this is done for the maintainers is not on the surface - for most developers and companies, it's still just "a small library".
+Many of those, who backed `core-js` before, stopped doing it.

 The `core-js` code contains my copyright.
 As you can see at the top of this post, it's present in about half of all websites.
 Regularly someone finds it in the source code of harmful sites / applications - but they don't know what `core-js` is and their tech level is not good enough even to find it out.
 When this happens, the police will call and threaten me, and someone even tried to blackmail me.
 Sometimes it's not funny at all.